Jim Corbett National Park: Present

-In April 2008, the National Conservation Tiger Authority (NCTA) expressed serious concern that protection systems have weakened, and poachers have infiltrated into this park.
+In April 2008, the National Tiger Conservation Authority (NTCA) expressed serious concern that protection systems have weakened, and poachers have infiltrated into this park.
 Monitoring of wild animals in the prescribed format has not been followed despite advisories and observations made during field visits.
-Also the monthly monitoring report of field evidence relating to tigers has not been received since 2006.
-NCTA said that in the "absence of ongoing monitoring protocol in a standardised manner, it would be impossible to forecast and keep track of untoward happenings in the area targeted by poachers."
+Also, the monthly monitoring report of field evidence relating to tigers has not been received since 2006.
+NTCA said that in the "absence of ongoing monitoring protocol in a standardised manner, it would be impossible to forecast and keep track of untoward happenings in the area targeted by poachers."
 A cement road has been built through the park against a Supreme Court order.
 The road has become a thoroughfare between Kalagarh and Ramnagar.
 Constantly increasing vehicle traffic on this road is affecting the wildlife of crucial ranges like Jhirna, Kotirau and Dhara.
-Additionally, the Kalagarh irrigation colony that takes up about 5 km2 of the park is yet to be vacated despite a 2007 Supreme Court order.
+The Kalagarh irrigation colony that takes up about 5 km2 of the park is yet to be vacated despite a 2007 Supreme Court order.